 “Bring me a blanket, bring me a pillow, bring me a hot towel, bring–” It seemed he hadn’t thought up what else he wanted.

 “Sir, wait a little.
 There are still passengers to take on at Tianjin.
 After leaving Tianjin, we will do a general clean-up, and won’t be able to disturb your sleep!”

 The porter said all this in one breath.
 He turned his head and left promptly, as if he wanted never to return again.

 After a while, the hot water came.
 Mr. Breeches was again lost in dreams, the sound of his snoring only slightly quieter than “Porter!”
 But it was regular, continuous, and sometimes got a bit quieter.
 It was supplemented by the grinding of teeth.

 Snore – snore.
 Snore – snore.
 Asleep again.

 We arrived at Tianjin.
 A few more passengers boarded.
-Mr. Breeches awoke, and drained the pot of water at a gulp5.
+Mr. Breeches awoke, and took a big gulp of water5.
 Again he clapped his boots above my head.
 He put on the boots, slid down, picked his nose, and looked outside.
 “Porter!”